Brand New Eyes: Background and production

 After the release of Riot!
 (2007), a blog post in early 2008 was posted stating that Paramore were having "internal issues."
 Coupled with a week of cancelled shows, speculation arose that the band was going to break up.
 Not long after, it was resolved and claimed to be an issue of the members never having time to talk about things such as how they "were all growing up, and sometimes, when you're growing up, you're not always growing together".
 Further struggles to write new material had singer Hayley Williams expressing doubts about songwriting and meeting the expectations placed on the band after the success of Riot!.
 In September 2008, Williams revealed that the band might release their next album in summer 2009.
 On November 18, 2008, the band announced they were writing their next album, again mentioning that it might be out in summer 2009.

 Paramore spent six weeks in pre-production at Emac Studios in their hometown of Franklin, the first time they had undergone pre-production without the guidance of a producer.
 A visit from record producer Rob Cavallo reassured the band that they were on the right track.
 "The album totally rocks," Cavallo said, "yet it's also very subtle."
-The band subsequently felt that the album and that their new material had the potential to surpass the success of their previous work.
-Although it was originally planned to record the album close to home in Nashville, the band commenced recording in Calabasas, California with Cavallo at the end of March 2009.
+The band subsequently felt that the album and their new material had the potential to surpass the success of their previous work.
+Although it was originally planned to record the album close to home in Nashville, the band commenced recording in Calabasas, California, with Cavallo at the end of March 2009.
 They then added to the original material written at home with additional tunes written with the help of Cavallo after the move to Calabasas.
 Similar to most rock records, the band mostly tracked the drums first, followed by the rest of the members recording scratch tracks that they later overdubbed.
 Paramore finished production by May 2009.

+On June 15, 2009, three months before the album's release, the band announced that touring guitarist Taylor York became an official band member.